pixielabs/cavy/README.md

 **Cavy** is a cross-platform integration test framework for React Native, by [Pixie Labs](http://pixielabs.io).

+This README covers installing and setting up Cavy, writing Cavy tests and FAQs.
+For information on how to use Cavy's **command line interface**, check out [cavy-cli](https://github.com/pixielabs/cavy-cli).

 ## Table of Contents
 - [How does it work?](#how-does-it-work)
   - [Where does it fit in?](#where-does-it-fit-in)